Can I go to jail if I do not speak to police?

 What is admission by silence?

-What are the implications of admission by silence?
+What happens with admission by silence?

 However, this is not always the case.
 Under some circumstances, it might NOT be reasonable to expect a routine denial.
 In fact, there is a substantial risk a jury could misunderstand and/or misapply an admission by silence.